 Even as it takes the minimum steps necessary to remain in compliance with the nuclear accord, Tehran vigorously competes with the United States and its partners.
 There is no reason that Washington cannot do the same.

-Matthew Kroenig is a Nonresident Senior Fellow at the Atlantic Council’s Brent Scowcroft Center on International Security and a former adviser on Iran policy in the Office of the Secretary of Defense.
+Matthew Kroenig is a Nonresident Senior Fellow at the Atlantic Council’s Scowcroft Center for Strategy and Security, an associate professor of government and foreign service, and a former adviser on Iran policy in the Office of the Secretary of Defense.